n8n-io/n8n-docs/docs/environments/version-control/using.md

+---
+description: How to use version control for environments in n8n.
+---

 # Using Version Control

 If your n8n instance [connects to a Git repository](/environments/version-control/setup/), you need to keep your work in sync with Git.